Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Performance enhancement when extending linear layers

 \section{Performance enhancement when extending linear layers}

 When initializing PQCs for model optimization, the approach throughout this work has been to decompose the classically trained MPS into $k$ linear layers of two-qubit gates, and extend only the final layer into an all-to-all topology.
-Fig.~\ref{fig:training_results} demonstrates how this approach can reliably improve on the final loss values that the MPS could achieve.
-In contrast, Fig.~\ref{fig:circuit_extension} depicts an example case of an $N=10$ qubit QCBM training on the Cardinality dataset where we do not extend the linear layers after transferring the MPS solution to the quantum circuit.
+This is to say that we add additional two-qubit gates with near-zero parameters to the final linear layer until the every qubit is directly connected to every other qubit.
+The two-qubit gates used are described in Eq.~\eqref{eq:su4_decomposition}.
+The precise placement of additional gates here is meant to be generic, and the optimal and most resource-efficient method is likely highly problem dependent.
+Fig.~\ref{fig:training_results} demonstrates how PQCs with added gates can reliably improve on the final loss values that the MPS could achieve.
+In contrast, Fig.~\ref{fig:circuit_extension} depicts an example case of an $N=10$ qubit QCBM training on the Cardinality dataset where we do not add these additional gates to the linear layers after transferring the MPS solution to the quantum circuit.
 Interestingly, with random initial parameters, the linearly arranged circuit reaches better KL divergence values (black, left panel) than when the final layer is extended to an all-to-all topology (black, right panel).
 This highlights the deterioration of trainability with increasing circuit depth that can also seen in Fig.~\ref{fig:gradient_results}.
 The near-identity initialization is notably less hampered by this.
 When classically initializing the QCBMs, the models can only aim to recover the MPS performance when the circuit is not extended with additional gates and free parameters.
 In contrast, the all-to-all topology allows the QCBM to achieve great performance and, as also seen in Fig.~\ref{fig:training_results}, QCBM initialized with larger $\chi$ MPS perform better even when starting at similar loss values.